 With the adoption of UN Sustainable Development Goal 5 .5 on inclusive decision making, the Women’s Leadership Programme seeks to address the gender imbalance that exists at the highest levels, including in multilateral negotiations and decision-making, in public and private sectors.

 Recognizing the 25th anniversary of the Beijing Declaration (1995) and the 20th anniversary of the UN Security Council Resolution 1325 (2000) , UNITAR will launch a new customized and comprehensive global programme for Women in Peace, including in negotiation, mediation and conflict resolution contexts, supported by donors to UNITAR’s Strategic Framework Fund.

 In 2020/2021, the Women’s Leadership Programme aims to deliver training and awareness-raising activities to over 500 mid- to senior-level women, to building skills, providing coaching and mentorship opportunities, and delivering high level events to deliver transformational change in the empowerment of women in contexts critical to sustainable development processes.

 The Programme’s Activities

-Since its launch in May 2015, the programme has held three Geneva workshops for the female delegates to the World Meteorological Organization (WMO) Congress, the Radiocommunication Assembly/World Radiocommunication Conference, as well as an open workshop to women from Geneva’s International community and one in New York for the female delegates to the High Level Political Forum on Sustainable Development.
+Since its launch in May 2015, the programme has held Geneva workshops for the female delegates to the World Meteorological Organization (WMO) Congress, the Radiocommunication Assembly/World Radiocommunication Conference, as well as an open workshop to women from Geneva’s International community and one in New York for the female delegates to the High Level Political Forum on Sustainable Development.